 So despite having the urge to zip through, we advise you to take your time and absorb as much of the scenery when cruising along this route.
 Thanks to such a thrilling experience, Ha Giang has been attracting a lot of motorists lately.
 And that’s to be expected because no expedition in Northern Vietnam would be complete without it.

 2. Cao Bang to Ban Gioc Waterfall

-The Provincial Road DT206 from Cao Bang City to Ban Gioc Waterfall is yet another splendid road along the Chinese border.
+The Provincial Road DT206 from Cao Bang City to Ban Gioc falls is yet another splendid road along the Chinese border.
 Traversing down this road wasn’t as accessible today as it is before, but due to the improvements over the years, it has allowed bikers to reach the ever majestic Ban Gioc Fall more easily.

 The increase of mercantile exchange between the borders has led to a number of container trucks frequenting these roads.
 But don’t let that stop you from experiencing breath-taking views especially as you go through Ma Phuc Pass.
 It offers thrill-seekers an unforgettable ride with plenty of Instagram-worthy photography opportunities.